comcaptain/gulp-based-front-end-preprocessor/README.md

 }
 processor.execute(config);
 ```
-The code above will do the following work:
+The code above does the following work:

 1. minify js and css files
 2. add hash postfix to js/css file names
 3. update references in corresponding jsp/html files